Blog: What happens to labor and the Democrats now?

 Of course, President Trumka did not talk about the other elephant in the room.

-Over the last few years, the Democrat Party has walked away from union members in more ways than wage increases or free trade agreements.
+Over the last few years, the Democratic Party has walked away from union members in more ways than wage increases and free trade agreements.

-Wonder how many union members are crazy about a party aligned with sanctuary cities?
-Or the connection between Wall Street and Democrats?
-Or the fellow with a "good heart" getting $400,000 to give a speech?
+I wonder how many union members are crazy about a party aligned with sanctuary cities.
+Or the connection between Wall Street and Democrats.
+Or the fellow with a "good heart" getting $400,000 to give a speech.

 Once upon a time, a Democrat could walk into a union hall and speak the language of the guys there.
-Do you DNC Chairman Tom Perez can do that?
+Do you think DNC chairman Tom Perez can do that?
 Don't bet on it!

 Keep an eye on this story developing under the noses of a news media.